How to Teach Prefixes, Roots, and Suffixes

 How Most Teachers Teach Prefixes

-The Test Method: “Here is your list of ten prefixes with flashcards to memorize this week.
+The Test Method: “Here is your list of ten prefixes with game cards to memorize this week.
 Test on Friday.”
 No instruction + no practice = no success.

 The Literature-based Method: “Notice the prefix pre in the author’s word preamble?
 That means before.
 Let’s look for other ones.